broadinstitute/adapt/README.md

 ## Output

-Each file output by dgd is a TSV file in which each row corresponds to a window in the alignment and the columns give information about the guides designed for that window.
+Each file output by CATCH-dx is a TSV file in which each row corresponds to a window in the alignment and the columns give information about the guides designed for that window.
 The columns are:
 * `window-start`/`window-end`: Start (inclusive) and end (exclusive) positions of this window in the alignment.
 * `count`: The number of guide sequences for this window.